 Photo taken at 13.52.18 on 24 Aug 2024 (labelled HGT31) HGT31 Not included in bundle

-Normally the clearest copy should be the only copy included but if a disclosed document is a photo, plan, or diagram then it might be necessary to include both the clearest copy and another copy because justice must always be done to what the witness was looking at when they signed their statement.
+Normally the clearest copy should be the only copy included but in some exceptional circumstances it might be necessary to include both the clearest copy and another copy because justice must always be done to what the witness was looking at when they signed their statement.
 For example -

 A witness might exhibit a poor copy of a photo or plan and say something about it which appears (from better copies of the same photo or plan which are available) to be incorrect.
 For example they might say in their statement that the exhibited photo of a piece of land shows that at the time it was taken the land was overgrown with no signs of cultivation.
-Since that is what they are saying the exhibited copy should be included (and be identified as the exhibit.
+Since that is what they are saying the exhibited copy should be included (and be identified as the actual exhibit by having its document name prefixed by the exhibit mark).
 It would normally be positioned chronologically next to the better quality copy which should also be included.

-Copy of Document How referred to in statement Number in bookmark/index entry
+Copy of Document How referred to in statement Aliases Comment

 Photo taken at 13.52.18 on 24 Aug 2024 ASC12 Not included in bundle